nsfcac/grafana-plugin/README.md

 To switch the visulization plugin, go to right panel, click on the name of current plugin and search for plugin name
 ![pluginlocation](./thumbnail/pluginlocation.PNG)

+## Change log

+12/7/2021: adjust condition to detect time in Parallel-coorcinate

 ---
 Contact for support: Ngan.V.T.Nguyen@ttu.edu